Ratne igre: Background and recording

-Following the success of their 1983 debut album, Nebo je malo za sve (The Sky Is Not Big Enough for All), and the following tour, in December 1984, Kerber traveled to Great Britain to record their second album.
+Following the success of their 1983 debut album, Nebo je malo za sve (The Sky Is Not Big Enough for All) and the follow up tour, in December 1984, Kerber traveled to Great Britain to record their second album.
 The album, entitled Ratne igre and featuring slightly more commercial sound than the band's first album, was recorded in Saughall, Chester and was, like the band's debut, produced by Gordon Rowley, bass guitarist of the British heavy metal band Nightwing.
 The album cover was designed by Nightwing guitarist Glynn Porrino.
 While the lyrics for the songs on the first album were written by the band's drummer, Zoran Stamenković (although all the songs were credited simply to Kerber), lyrics for two songs on Ratne igre were written by lyricist Duško Arsenijević, with whom the band would continue to cooperate on their future releases.
 The first verse of the song "Šta ostaje" ("What's Left") was taken from a poem by Jacques Prévert.
-During their staying in Britain, Kerber performed in Chester and Liverpool.
+During their staying in Britain, Kerber performed in clubs in Chester and Liverpool.
 An English language version of the song "Mezimac" ("Minion"), originally published on their debut album, with lyrics written by Rowley and entitled "Get Me Out", was recorded on 13 December at the band's concert in Liverpool's Warehouse and included on the album.